Basic Training Supervision

 Responsibilities

-• Meet with your trainees at least twice a year to provide feedback on their reflections as documented by them in the online Professional Qualities Reflection (PQR) tool.
-The PQR tool helps trainees to record their reflection of an event (either positive or negative) to inform future practice, insight and new knowledge.
+• meet with your trainee at least twice a year to give feedback on their reflection in the online Professional Qualities Reflection (PQR) tool.

-• Provide timely and comprehensive feedback on a trainee’s progress and achievement
+• provide timely and comprehensive feedback on a trainee’s progress and achievements

 Apply

-There is only one PDA per basic trainee.
+There is only 1 PDA per basic trainee.
 Ideally this PDA would remain in this role for the duration of the trainee's basic physician training.

-You do not have to be an RACP Fellow.
+You don't have to be an RACP Fellow.
 You may also be a Ward/Service Consultant (term supervisor), or Advanced Trainee, etc.

 Close overlay